exoscale/puppetdb/README.md

 lein test
 ```

-Run java integration tests with an external postgres database (assumes docker is installed):
+Run java integration tests with an external postgres database (this step is currently not executed by jenkins):

 **Dockerfile**